stefwalter/blog/content/cockpit/rest-api-plugin.md

 Tags: cockpit, linux
 Slug: making-rest-calls-from-javascript-in-cockpit

+*Note: This post has been updated for changes in Cockpit 0.90 and later.*

 [Cockpit is a user interface for servers](http://cockpit-project.org).
 In [earlier](http://stef.thewalter.net/creating-plugins-for-the-cockpit-user-interface.html) [tutorials](http://stef.thewalter.net/using-dbus-from-javascript-in-cockpit.html) there's a guide on how to add components to Cockpit.

 Not all of the [system APIs use DBus](http://stef.thewalter.net/d-bus-is-powerful-ipc.html).
 So sometimes we find ourselves in a situation where we have to use REST (which is often just treated as another word for HTTP) to talk to certain parts of the system.
 For example [Docker has a REST API](https://docs.docker.com/reference/api/docker_remote_api/).